 That being said, let’s say for example you are a specialist in Muay Thai boxing and have no knowledge of Brazilian jiu-jitsu or wrestling at all.

-I would suggest that you work on your takedown defence to reduce the chance of you ever reaching the floor in the first place.
+I would suggest that you work on your takedown defense to reduce the chance of you ever reaching the floor in the first place.
 Israel Adesanya is an excellent example of a kickboxing specialist that has learnt the essential takedown defence required to be effective in MMA.

 On the other hand, if you are a Brazilian jiu-jitsu specialist there are two things that you must ensure that you are able to learn.
 Firstly, you want to make sure that you are able to throw clean simple strikes such as the jab, cross, and hook.